-This first draft of "New Directions for Crawley" is submitted for public consultation on the issues and options to develop the strategy.
-The action plan will be developed with stakeholder engagement.
-This will not only establish an understanding and subsequently acceptance of new approaches, but provide key local knowledge and technical detail to inform the plan.
+New Directions for Crawley was submitted for public consultation on the issues and options to develop the strategy.
+An action plan will now be developed with stakeholder engagement.
+This will not only establish understanding of new approaches, but provide key local knowledge and technical detail to inform the plan and Crawley's future transport policies and strategy.